vikingair/spy4js/README.md

 ### initMocks (static)
 ```
-Spy.initMocks() => void
+Spy.initMocks(scope?: string) => void
 ```
-Does initialize all mocks by applying spies.
+Does initialize all global and scope-related mocks by applying spies.
 Mocks can be created with [mock](#mock).
-This function has not be called manually, if you rely on the default test suite hooks.
+This function has not to be called manually, if you rely on the default test suite hooks.

 ### restoreAll (static)